EvgheniAnachii/simple-note-app/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run start-server`

+Runs the mocked backend.\
+Open [http://localhost:3000/items](http://localhost:3000) to view it in the browser.

+This server references to `db.json` file as `DB`.\
+Any actions (DELETE, UPDATE, CREATE) change the `db.json`\
+file content, so, you can follow instructions from the\
+terminal where `npm start-server` was called to create a \
+snapshot of initial data in case you need it.

 ### `npm test`